 In addition, on March 17, 2016, three bills were introduced at the federal level to make improvements to the federal ABLE Act.
 NDSS supports the passage of all three bills.

 More details about the ABLE Act are provided in this 17-minute video, ABLE Questions Answered.
-The video was made in January 2016 and features NDSS President Sara Weir and JP Kennedy Fellow David Egan.
+The video was made in January 2016 and features former NDSS President & CEO Sara Weir and JP Kennedy Fellow David Egan.

 What is the ABLE Act?